 The last phase of building of the Abbey was the completion in 1745 of the West Towers in Portland stone, to a design by Nicholas Hawksmoor, the Abbey's Surveyor.

-The newest addition to the fabric will be an exterior turret with lift, near the Chapter House, to the new triforium galleries exhibition, due to open in spring 2018.
+The newest addition to the fabric will be an exterior turret with lift (designed by Ptolemy Dean) near the Chapter House, to the new triforium galleries exhibition, due to open in mid 2018.

 Dimensions of Westminster Abbey (PDF, 47.8 KB)